raspberrypilearning/focus-on-the-prize/en/step_9.md

 ## Share your project

-You can share your completed Scratch project with your friends and family, by following the instructions below.
+You can share your completed Scratch project with your friends and family.
+To do this, follow the instructions below:

 [[[share-scratch]]]